 Your money is only as safe as your employee's weakest password.

 We hear this all the time, and it's partly true.
-You aren't being targeted.
-Most attacks are scripted and opportunistic.
-Bots scan the internet for weak passwords, exposed logins, and unauthenticated email—no brand recognition required.
+You aren't being targeted personally.
+Most attacks are scripted and opportunistic — bots scan the internet for weak passwords, exposed logins, and unauthenticated email.
+No brand recognition required.

 Turn on MFA for every email, CRM, payment, and admin account.